bcgov/citz-imb-actions-pipeline-demo/README.md

 Feedback is on this CI/CD pipeline is encouraged.
 Please utilize the provided Issue template to provide feedback to this repository and its maintainers.
 Hopefully we've made your life easier by the end of this!

+When you have finished testing this pipeline, please contact @akroon3r (adam.kroon@gov.bc.ca) to cleanup the Openshift namespaces that you've deployed into.
+Thanks!